 Bigger increases in employment that would help drive the wages gains are needed to power household purchases, which stalled in May.
 Spending was little changed in May after a 0.1 percent rise the prior month, Commerce Department figures showed last week.

-“Certainly a stronger jobs market and a lower unemployment would be a nice shot in the arm for both of retail and delivery,” said Michael Miles, president and chief operating officer of Staples Inc. (SPLS), an office supply retailer based in Framingham, Massachusetts.
+“Certainly a stronger jobs market and a lower unemployment would be a nice shot in the arm for both of retail and delivery,” said Michael Miles, president and chief operating officer of Staples Inc. (SPLS:US), an office supply retailer based in Framingham, Massachusetts.
 Unemployment must fall to around 6 percent to trigger strong growth, he said.
 “I don’t think we’re waiting around and holding our breath for that in the retail space.”

 To contact the reporter on this story: Lorraine Woellert in Washington at firstname.lastname@example.org

 To contact the editor responsible for this story: Christopher Wellisz at email@example.com